-If any terms are unclear, or if you have any doubts or concerns, consult a parent/guardian, Shelter, Citizens Advice or a solicitor.
+If any terms are unclear, or if you have any doubts or concerns, consult someone you trust who is knowledgable about renting, Shelter, Citizens Advice or a solicitor.
 Do seek independent legal advice for any non-standard agreement.
 (Landlord and tenant law is a specialist area, so make sure you consult a solicitor with experience in housing matters.)

 Sources of help and advice are listed at the end of this article.

 Length of Tenancy